crabapples-h/navicat-keygen-tools/README.md

     If you have the corresponding private key, please tell me.
 I would be very appreciated for your generous.

+    __NOTICE:__

+    Start from __Navicat Premuim 12.0.24 for Mac__, the public key is no longer stored in __Navicat Premium.app/Contents/Resources/rpk__.
+Instead, the public key is stored in Navicat executable file __Navicat Premium.app/Contents/MacOS/Navicat Premium__.
+You can see it by searching string `"-----BEGIN PUBLIC KEY-----  "`.

   * __Request Code__

     It is a Base64 string that represents 256-bytes-long data, while the 256-bytes-long data is the cipher text of the __offline activation information__ encrypted by __Navicat Activation Public Key__.